 Committee action heats up in week two

-The second week of the session has come to a close, with just under 1,000 bills now introduced, split roughly equally between the House and Senate.
-With the exception of honoring Dr. Martin Luther King, Jr. on Monday, the two chambers have spent very little time on the floor and instead have been in committees hearing and voting on bills.
-This pace is likely to continue for the next month, as non-fiscal bills have until February 17th to receive a vote in committee, and bills in the fiscal committees have until February 24th.
+The second week of the session has come to a close, with nearly 1,100 new bills introduced so far, split roughly evenly between the House and Senate.
+With the exception of honoring Dr. Martin Luther King, Jr. on Monday, the two chambers spent little time on the floor this week and instead have been in committees hearing and voting on bills.
+This pace will increase over the next two weeks, as policy bills must clear their committee by January 31st, and fiscal bills must receive a hearing and vote by February 5th.

-Top events and issues from the second week, and coming action, include:
+Top events and issues form the second week, and coming action, include:

 Of the six initiative petitions to the Legislature currently pending signature validation, the first three received formal certification this week, placing them officially before the Legislature: I-2081, regarding parental rights in public education, I-2113, regarding police pursuit standards, and I-2117, repealing the Climate Commitment Act.
 House Democrats on Monday turned away a motion on the floor by House Republicans to bring I-2113 up for a public hearing, signaling increasing partisanship around these measures.
 I-2117, meanwhile, threatens a tax stream that brought in $1.8 billion in revenue in 2023.
 The remaining three initiatives are likely to be officially certified in the next two weeks.